 The MacBook Air offers 400-500 nits, which is great if you own one or need a laptop for other reasons, but I wouldn’t upgrade a laptop solely for the screen if it doesn’t offer at least 600-1000 nits.

 Windows HDR laptop

 The Windows laptop ecosystem is much more mixed/limited than what you’ll see at an Apple store today, so you’ll need to do more homework to find a suitable display.
 An external HDR monitor is probably the best option for most PC users at this time.
-There are some Windows laptops offering high levels of HDR display (I have not tried any of these and recommend further research on all your needs before you purchase any laptop):

 - ASUS ROG Flow X16 GV601RW, (see latest price at Amazon)**